Prosege5/neural_network_0003/README.md

 Feed forward functionality, no activation yet.
 Saving a "model" to a .json file.
 Loading a "model" from a .json to create a new neuron.

+- Day 5: Program structuring setup for learning about layer creation better.
+Created /testing/layers to create a program for dynamically making layers filled with neurons.
+Today was mostly just setting up the framework and structure.
+I filled in quite a bit to get some idea of the flow and functionality I want.
+Also, might start messing around with backward propagation with this program once I can fully feed forward an output.